jinjamator/netmiko_multihop/README.rst

 ==================

 netmiko_multihop is an out of tree netmiko monkeypatch which adds multihop capability.
+Currently just linux is supported as intermediate hop, but other platforms can be added easily if required.

 Installation